gramener/gramex/gramex/apps/guide/config/README.md

         # YAMLURL: $YAMLURL         # pattern is $YAMLURL, as if dir/app.yaml were copy-pasted here
         # YAMLURL: /app/dir/        # pattern is /app/dir/

+To specify different variables for multiple imports, use sections like this:

+    :::yaml
+    import:
+        app1:
+            path: app1.yaml
+            YAMLURL: /app1/
+        app2:
+            path: app2.yaml
+            YAMLURL: /app2/

+The keys `app1`, `app2`, etc. are just identifiers, not used for anything.

 The imported configuration **cannot change** existing configuration.
-For example, `new.yaml` has:
+For example:

     :::yaml
-    x: 2

-Then, this configuration:

-    :::yaml
-    x: 1
-    import: new.yaml

-... will set x to 1. `new.yaml` **will not update** an existing configuration.

-When importing files, duplicated keys are dropped.
-For example, two `url:` sections may re-use the same `home:` or `login:` key.
-To ensure that all keys are used, you can use namespaces like this:

-    :::yaml
     import:
+        path: '*/gramex.yaml'

+... will import all `gramex.yaml` files from subdirectories.
+If they each have a `url:` section, **only the first will be used**.
+The rest will be ignored.

+To avoid duplicate keys getting dropped, use namespaces like this:

+    import:
+        path: '*/gramex.yaml'
-      apps: {path: */gramex.yaml', namespace: [url, schedule, cache]}
+        namespace: [url, schedule, cache]

 This replaces the keys under `url:`, `schedule:`, and `cache:` with a unique prefix, ensuring that these sections are merged without conflict.

+You can also use imports within sections.
+For example:

+    :::yaml
+    url:
+      import: app1/gramex.yaml  # Imports app1/gramex.yaml into the url: section

+**Notes**

+- Using `$YAMLPATH` for import: is optional.
+By default, imports are relative to the YAML file.
+- If a file is missing, Gramex proceeds with a warning.
+- UNIX shell style wildcards work. `*` matches anything, and `**` matches all subdirectories.
+- Imports work recursively.
+You can have imports within imports.

 ## YAML variables